Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 developed with Selenium-RC.

 Finally, Selenium Core is another way of running tests.
-One can run test scripts from a web-browser using the html interface TestRunner.html.
+One can run test scripts from a web-browser using the HTML interface *TestRunner.html*.
 This is the original method for running Selenium commands.
 It has limitations though.
 Similar to Selenium-IDE, it does not support iteration and data-driven testing.